Shingles: symptoms, treatment and prevention

 The shingles virus can be transferred to someone who touches the fluid or blisters, or from clothing, towels or sheets that have come into contact with the blisters.
 When the rash has dried out and formed ‘crusts’, you're no longer infectious.

-Who is most at risk of shingles?
+Who's most at risk of shingles?

-According to Dr Atlaf, “Younger people who have illnesses or take treatment that suppresses their immune system may also be more vulnerable to shingles.”
+According to Dr Atlaf, “younger people who have illnesses or take treatment that suppresses their immune system may also be more vulnerable to shingles.”
 Incidence of shingles is also rising in younger people with no other health factors, though the reasons for this require further study.

-Why are more Australians getting shingles?
+Why are more Aussies getting shingles?

 “With age, we may also have fewer antibodies to past diseases,” says Assoc Prof Litt.
-“So, if you developed chickenpox at 5, your body may have low or no detectable antibodies against the virus when you reach 50, 70 or 80.”
+“So, if you developed chickenpox at five, your body may have low or no detectable antibodies against the virus when you reach 50, 70 or 80.”

-Autoimmune diseases like lupus and rheumatoid arthritis are also increasing all over the world.
-These in turn raise the risk of developing shingles, as do some medications used to treat them, like steroids.
+Autoimmune diseases like lupus and rheumatoid arthritis are also increasing globally.
+This then raises the risk of developing shingles, as do some medications used to treat them, like steroids.

 In people 50 and over, developing COVID-19 may also increase the risk of shingles.